 The Ontario Together project area was configured to bring investment to some of the state's most disadvantaged neighborhoods.
-All census tracts within the project boundary area are defined as disadvantaged according to CalEnviroScreen 3.0 (about 65% of the project area ranks within the top 5%).
+All census tracts within the project area boundary are defined as disadvantaged according to CalEnviroScreen 3.0 (about 65% of the project area ranks within the top 5%).
 The project area boundary was also drawn to connect key assets within those census tracts,

-Figure 1 shows where TCC-funded projects and leveraged projects will be located within the project area.
-See Appendix 1, page 75, for a more detailed map that includes assets located within the project area.
+Figure 1 shows where TCC-funded and leveraged projects are located within the project area.
+See Appendix 1, page 80, for a more detailed map.

 Figure 1.
-Project Area Map with Locations of Projects\
+Project Area Map with Locations of Projects